 Being happy; feeling delighted.

-This phrase apparently has two versions.
-The full version is "as happy as a clam at high tide [or water]," and then there's the short version "as happy as a clam."
-To really grasp the origins of this expression, one needs to understand why a clam would be 'happy' in the first place, and the reason is actually highlighted in the fuller version.
+There’s two versions of this phrase.
+The full version is “as happy as a clam at high tide [or water],” and then there’s the shorter version “as happy as a clam.”
+Why, though, would a clam would be “happy” in the first place?
+Well, the reason for that is actually highlighted in the full version of this expression.

-Basically, clams are most vulnerable when the tides are low because that's the time when humans can easily dig them out of the ground.
+Basically, clams are most vulnerable when the tides are low because that’s the time when people can easily dig them up out of the ground.
 In higher waters, however, clams are far more difficult to find and dig up.
-Hence, a clam is happiest during a high tide because it means they are less likely to be caught and eaten!
+Hence, a clam is “happiest” during a high tide, or high waters, because it means they are less likely to be caught and eaten!

 “Inglorious friend! most confident I am

 Thy life is one of very little ease;